YahooArchive/mojito-pipeline/README.md

 ### Mojit Specs

 Mojit specs are defined either under Pipeline specs in application.json, or using [ac.pipeline.push](#api-push) at runtime.
-These specs are regular [Mojito mojit] specs(https://developer.yahoo.com/cocktails/mojito/docs/intro/mojito_configuring.html#specs-object) and can include the following optional Pipeline specific properties:
+These specs are regular [Mojito mojit specs](https://developer.yahoo.com/cocktails/mojito/docs/intro/mojito_configuring.html#specs-object) and can include the following optional Pipeline specific properties:

 Property      | Requirement                 | Description
 --------------|-----------------------------|------------------------------------------------------------------------------
+`id`          | Optional                    | Should only be used when pushing a mojit to pipeline; refers to a mojit id previously defined.
 `children`    | Optional                    | A recursive mapping of child id's to mojit specs.
 Note id's must be unique `autoPush`    | Optional.
 Defaults to false | Whether to push this mojit automatically after its parent has been pushed `blockParent` | Optional.
 Defaults to false | Whether to block the parent's dispatching until this mojit has been rendered